yfaway/openhab-rules/README.md

 # Todos - Functionalities
 ## Text Alerts
-* A zone tripped while system is in vacation mode (use Ecobee vacation mode).
 * Send a camera snapshot when motion is detected and system is in vacation mode.
 * Audio alert when someone is at the front door, if an owner is at home.
 * Energy monitors such as Brultech GreenEye Monitor, Smappee, emonPi, or HEM Gen5 (zwave).
 Can be used to send alert if there is higher than baseline energy usage and noone is home.